Autodesk-Forge/forge-tutorial-postman/ModelDerivative_03/instructions/task-2.md

-# Task 2 - Upload Source FIle to OSS
+# Task 2 - Upload Source File to OSS

 The Object Storage Service (OSS) is a generic Cloud Storage Service that is part of the Forge Data Management API.
 In this task, you upload an Inventor Assembly file (*scissors.iam*) and also the three Part files (*.ipt files) it references.
 The following image shows the folder structure that must be maintained between the Assembly file and Part files.